Mediation information and assessment meetings (MIAMs)

 Who can conduct a MIAM?

-The mediator must be accredited by the Family Mediation Council (FMC) and you can search for one online for a Resolution mediator here.
+The mediator must be accredited by the Family Mediation Council (FMC) and you can search online for a Resolution mediator here.

 Where does a MIAM take place?

 Your MIAM will be held in the mediator’s office or an agreed venue.
-They can on also conducted via online video, such as Skype, if that’s the best way to hold the meeting.
+Meetings can also be conducted remotely via Zoom or other similar means if that is the best way to hold the meeting.
+Talk to any mediator you contact about the ways you can attend the meeting.

 When do I have to attend a MIAM?

 You must attend a MIAM before issuing an application to the family court unless one of the exemptions applies to your case.
-These include:
+There are only a few specific exemptions and these mostly apply to where:

 At the meeting your mediator will:

-- Provide you with information about mediation and other forms of dispute resolution, including arbitration and the collaborative process.
+- Provide you with information about mediation and other ways of resolving things without going to Court

-- Assess the suitability of mediation to resolve the dispute.
+- Assess the suitability of mediation to resolve things.

-- Assess whether there has been or there is a risk of domestic violence or harm to a child.
+- Talk with you to assess whether there has been or there is a risk of domestic abuse or harm to a child.

-If you and your partner agree to try mediation you can make an appointment for your first mediation session.
+If you and your former partner agree to try mediation you can make an appointment for your first mediation session after the MIAM.

-If you decide not to proceed with mediation or it is not suitable, then the mediator will need to sign the relevant court form to show you have thought about going to mediation.
+If you decide not to proceed with mediation or it is not suitable, the mediator will sign the relevant court form to show you have thought about going to mediation.
 This will enable you to issue your application at court.

 How much does a MIAM cost?

-The mediator sets the cost of the MIAM and some may provide it free of charge.
-You should ask the mediator about their charges before you arrange your meeting.
+The mediator sets the cost of the MIAM so you should ask the mediator about their charges before you arrange your meeting.